-State Program Name: Emergency Solutions Grant Program Rapid Unsheltered Survivor Housing Describe how ill 3% in State Program Administration resources will be allocated 60% shared between Emergency Shelter and Street Outreach among funding 37% shared between Rapid Re-Housing, Homeless Prevention, and HMIS categories.
-Actual amounts may differ once all applications are received, but Emergency Shelter and Street Outreach combined cannot exceed 60%.
-Proposed Activity Proposed Funding Amount Emergency Shelter \$1,620,000.00 Street Outreach \$180,000.00 Rapid Re-housing \$521,700.00 Homeless Prevention \$521,700.00 HMIS \$66,600.00 State Program Administration \$90,000.00 Total ESG RUSH \$3,000,000.00 Describe While applicants for the OEO ESG RUSH fun • • • threshold osed in an application is individually considered for factors and any sub recipients as possible and to distribute grant size limits. funding that can serve the DR-1829-SC identified counties.
+State Program Emergency Solutions Grant Program Rapid Unsheltered Survivor Housing Name: Describe how The plan to distribute ESG RUSH funds is as follows: resources will 3% in State Program Administration be allocated 60% shared between Emergency Shelter and Street Outreach among 37% shared between Rapid Re-Housing, Homeless Prevention, and HMIS funding Actual amounts may differ once all applications are received, but Emergency Shelter and categories.
+Street Outreach combined cannot exceed 60 Proposed Activity Proposed Funding Amount Emergency Shelter \$1,620,000.00 Street Outreach \$180,000.00 Rapid Re-housing \$521,700.00 Homeless Prevention \$521,700.00 HMIS \$66,600.00 State Program Administration \$90,000.00 Total ESG RUSH \$3,000,000.00 Describe While applicants for the OEO ESG RUSH funds may request funds for multiple service threshold components, each service component proposed in an application is individually considered for factors and an award of funds.
+OEO strives to fund as m any sub recipients as possible and to distribute grant size funding that can serve the DR-1829-SC ident ified counties. limits.
 What are The same outcome measures for the regular Emergency Solutions Grant Program will be used the outcome for the ESG RUSH funds.
-Provide Street Outreach to unsheltered homeless individuals and measures families, provide Emergency Shelter and/or essential services for individuals and families who expected as have become homeless, provide Rapid Re-Housing to individuals and families to shorten their a result of episode of homelessness, and provide Homeless Prevention to individuals and families at risk the method of becoming homeless. of distribution?
+Provide Street Outr each to unsheltered homeless individuals and measures families, provide Emergency Shelter and/or essential services for individuals and families who expected as have become homeless, provide Rapid Re-Housing to individuals and families to shorten their a result of episode of homelessness, and provide Homeless Prevention to individuals and families at risk the method of becoming homeless. of distribution?